Best floorstanding speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best floorstanding speakers you can buy in 2022.

 A good quality pair of floorstanders can instantly supercharge your hi-fi system and deliver room-filling sound.
 With larger cabinets than bookshelf speakers, floorstanders tend to create greater scale, authority and bass.
 That said, having a bigger cabinet doesn't always mean better sound.
-You'll still need to choose wisely and make sure you pick the best floorstanding speakers for your budget.
+You'll still need to choose wisely and make sure you pick the best floorstanding speakers for your budget and room size.
 Whether you've got hundreds or thousands to spend, we're sure there's a pair of speakers for you.

 We've got great options if you're looking for your first pair.
-Perhaps you're building a hi-fi system from scratch, or going up in size from a bookshelf pair to a bigger model.
+Perhaps you're building a hi-fi system from scratch, or upsizing from a bookshelf pair to a bigger model.
 Or, if you simply want to splash the cash on a serious high-end pair, we're here to help.

 Read on for our round-up of the best floorstanding speakers we've tested in recent months.